canaleal/YOLOv5-MachineLearning-API-Advanced/README.md

 ## Contributing
 Pull requests will not be accepted at this time.
-The application is currently in development, with the first alpha release deploying in late October.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)